 Inn Town Campground

 Erin & Dan Thiem, owners of the Outside Inn, are excited to offer downtown Nevada City a fully serviced campground, complete with pitch your own tent sites, RV hook ups and glamping tents.
 The 15 acre property, next door the Nevada County Narrow Gauge Museum, offers a forested camping experience, with close proximity to downtown Nevada City.
 So whether you’re looking for a staycation or have friends from out of the area, the Inn Town Campground is excited to offer an alternative accommodation options to visitors to Nevada City.
 Prices from range from $45-$175/night.
-Communal building, camp store, living room and community kitchen, bathrooms with showers, laundry room, outdoor communal fire pit, swimming pool, RV Hook-ups, Riverside Retro RV and more.
+Communal building, camp store, living room and community kitchen, bathrooms with showers, laundry room, outdoor communal fire pit, swimming pool, RV Hook-ups and more.
 Bring the kids, the dogs and come camping.

 Scotts Flat Lake

 Located off Highway 20 east of Nevada City, Scotts Flat (elev.
 3100 ft.) offers a beaufitul setting amid thickly forested mountains.
 The 850-acre lake has a 7.5-mile shoreline with nearly 200 camp sites, two boat launch areas and a marina.
 Camping, picnicking, boating, fishing, swimming, water skiing, sailing, hiking, biking.